theovoss/recommended_reading/quips.md

 Help!
 My Reality Check bounced.

+Stop wearing your wishbone where your backbone ought to be.

 You never truly understand something until you can explain it to your grandmother.

 Ideas are good; code is better